 Transport: Acessible by Line 8 Latour-Maubourg, or Bus 32, 63, 93.

-Opening times: 10am to 5pm (October to March), 10am to 6pm, and until 9pm on Tuesdays (April to September).
-Open an extra half hour on Sundays.
+Opening times: 10am to 5pm (November to March), 10am to 6pm, and until 9pm on Tuesdays (April to October).
 Closed first Monday of every month and public holidays.